-Dr. James Rice is a Senior Investigator at Silicon Therapeutics with expertise in adaptive immunology/ immuno-oncology and multiplexed immunoassay development During his postdoctoral fellowship at Harvard Medical School, Dr. Rice developed multiple FRET assays in an effort evaluate the Antizyme/Antizyme Inhibitor PPI as a potential prostate cancer therapeutic target.
+Dr. James Rice is a Principal Investigator at Silicon Therapeutics with expertise in adaptive immunology/ immuno-oncology and multiplexed immunoassay development.
+During his postdoctoral fellowship at Harvard Medical School, Dr. Rice developed multiple FRET assays in an effort evaluate the Antizyme/Antizyme Inhibitor PPI as a potential prostate cancer therapeutic target.
 Additionally, he developed peptide and mRNA based cancer vaccines through a collaboration with Department of Nanomedicine at Brigham and Women’s Hospital.
 His previous work at Ciencia, Inc. included the development of a novel SPCE multiplexed immunoassay platform for the detection of autoreactive T cells in Type I diabetes.
 Dr. Rice serves on the editorial board two peer-reviewed immunology journals and has authored numerous publications in the fields of basic and applied immunology.
 Dr. Rice studied at the University of Connecticut where he earned a Ph.D. in Molecular and Cell Biology for his work on CD4+ T cell signaling and effector development.

 Tucker Lynn, MS

 Tucker is an associate in Lab Operations at Silicon Therapeutics.
 He completed an MS in Biomedical Sciences at the University of Virginia, focusing on Androgen Receptor in cancer.
 After completing his degree, he joined Dr. Bill Petri’s lab at the University of Virginia.
 While there, he studied techniques for clinical tests to qualitatively score severity of C difficile infection.
 He also worked in lab management, as a clinical coordinator, and managed a project with multiple collaborators.
 He then became the lab manager for Dr. Tami Lieberman, at MIT.
 As the first employee of a brand new PI, he set up the lab and wrote many of the SOPs.
 He also coordinated several studies involving human subjects.
 In his career of lab operations he has developed proficiencies in purchasing and inventory management, hazardous waste management, shipping and receiving, lab organization, and equipment maintenance.

 Cherl Koh, PhD